WT20: West Indies dangerous, Virat Kohli tall on confidence, says Sir Viv Richards

-Sir Vivian Richards talks to mid-day ahead of tomorrow's T20 semi-final involving India and West Indies at Wankhede Stadium
+Sir Vivian Richards talks to mid-day ahead of tomorrow's World T20 semi-final between India and West Indies, to be played at the Wankhede Stadium in Mumbai

 The most feared batting force to come out of the Caribbean has a message for the current West Indies team: "Believe in yourselves."